Oemar Said Tjokroaminoto: Sarekat Dagang Islam

 Samanhudi had founded Sarekat Dagang Islam (SDI) or the Islamic Trade Union, in late 1905, in Surakarta.
-Tjokroaminoto was asked to prepare needed regulations for the organization and to handle the management.
+Tjokroaminoto was asked to prepare the needed regulations for the organization and to handle the management.
 The statute was prepared and notarized in Surabaya on 10 September 1906.

 Sarekat Islam

 At Tjokroaminoto's suggestion, the word trade (dagang) in the organization's name was removed and SDI became Sarekat Islam (SI) or the Islamic Union.
 Its chairman was H. Samanhudi, while Tjokroaminoto became chairman.
-A few days later, its statute was sent to Governor-General to be legalized as legal institution.
+A few days later, its statute was sent to the Governor-General to be legalized as a legal institution.

 A central committee was formed with Samanhudi as chairman and Tjokroaminoto as vice-chairman.
-In explaining organization's aim, Tjokroaminoto stated that SI would not oppose the Dutch East Indies government.
+In explaining the organization's aim, Tjokroaminoto stated that SI would not oppose the Dutch East Indies government.
 For the organization's interest, he and other managers went to the then Governor-General Alexander Willem Frederik Idenburg on 29 March 1913.
 Idenburg stated that for public importance (algemeen belang), SI's legalization couldn't be granted, but local Islamic unions can be granted corporate-body status.

 The membership of SI rapidly increased, to about two and a half million.

 Centraal Sarekat Islam

-Because of rapid development of local Islamic unions, it was necessary to establish a central Islamic union coordinating them.
-In 1915, the Central Islamic Union or Centraal Sarekat Islam (CSI) was founded with Tjokroaminoto as its chairman, Abdoel Moeis as vice-chairman, and Samanhoedi as honorary chairman.
+Because of the rapid development of local Islamic unions, it was necessary to establish a central Islamic union coordinating them.
+In 1915, the Central Islamic Union, or Centraal Sarekat Islam (CSI) was founded with Tjokroaminoto as its chairman, Abdoel Moeis as vice-chairman, and Samanhoedi as honorary chairman.
 Since then, Tjokroaminoto was continuously chairman or a member of the SI board of administration until his death.

-The first CSI national congress, simultaneously being the third SI congress, during his chairmanship was held in Bandung in June, 1916.
-The usage of word national signified the issue Tjokroaminoto had voiced, which was the necessity of unity of all Indonesians.
-SI gained acknowledgement of its power with the inauguration of Tjokroaminoto and Abdoel Moeis as members of the newly opened Volksraad in 1918.
+The first CSI national congress, simultaneously being the third SI congress, during his chairmanship was held in Bandung in June 1916.
+The usage of the word national signified the issue Tjokroaminoto had voiced, which was the necessity of unity of all Indonesians.
+SI gained acknowledgment of its power with the inauguration of Tjokroaminoto and Abdoel Moeis as members of the newly opened Volksraad in 1918.

 SI under Tjokroaminoto progressed, but inner opposition arose, while the colonial government's trust decreased.
-The hardest challenge came from Marxist/Leninist faction led by Semaun, who faced off against Tjokroaminoto.
-Eventually the Marxist–Leninist faction broke off and formed SI-Merah ("Red-SI"), which later joined the Communist Party of Indonesia.
+The hardest challenge came from the Marxist/Leninist faction led by Semaun, who faced off against Tjokroaminoto.
+Eventually, the Marxist–Leninist faction broke off and formed SI-Merah ("Red-SI"), which later joined the Communist Party of Indonesia.

 In 1921, Tjokroaminoto was arrested for the charge of assassination by SI-afd.
 B in Cimareme, Garut, West Java.
 He was released around 9 months later without trial in August 1922.